 So head over to the Buying Fireworks guides for more advice on this step.

 If you’re buying consumer fireworks for a DIY display then you’ll need to know how to safely set up your fireworks.
 My guides cover every type of firework and show you not only how to set up individual items, but also broader subjects of importance such as site layout and coping with bad weather.

 Read more here: Setting Up Fireworks.
 Note: You don’t need to read this section if you’re employing a professional team, as they will set up their own fireworks for your event.

 Step 9: Firing your display

 Using the right equipment to fire your display is imperative in keeping it safer and more smoothly flowing.
-We explore your options including hand lighting or using a remote firing system.
+I explore your options including hand lighting or using a remote firing system.

 Read more here: Firing Your Display.
 Again, this is not required reading if you’re employing a professional team, as they will take care of the firing too.

 The guides above cover all the main aspects of using fireworks and as you explore UKFR you’ll find plenty more to read up on.
 However if you’re still stuck, or have a question not covered here, by all means let me know.
 You can do this by joining – for free – my Fireworks Forum and asking our online community.
 We welcome beginners and no question is too silly.

 I also have a glossary of all the main firework terms which you can read through: Fireworks glossary.